Jon Kenny: Early life

 Jon Kenny was born in Hospital, County Limerick, on 28 September 1957.
-His mother's maiden name is Dirraine and his maternal grandparents came from Inishmore in the Aran Islands.
-He started his career in c.
-1972, aged 15, performing with the Limerick band Gimik before switching to acting.
+His mother's maiden name was Dirraine and his maternal grandparents came from Inishmore in the Aran Islands.
+His father died during Kenny's childhood.

+Kenny had dyslexia and left school at 15.
+He started his entertainment career in 1972 singing and performing with the Limerick glam rock band Gimik before switching to acting.

 Career

-Kenny had dyslexia and never received formal training.
+Kenny, along with Shortt, as part of D'Unbelievables, won the Meteor Music Award in 2001 in the Best Selling Irish Video category for his work on "D'Mother".

 He played two characters in separate episodes of Father Ted: Michael Cocheese in "The Passion of Saint Tibulus" and Fred Rickwood in "A Song for Europe".
 He later said that the famous protest scenes in the first episode were influenced by a priest he had known when he was a boy.

 Kenny filmed a lead role in the independent Irish feature film Insatiable, directed by Jessie Kirby.
 On his 2007 DVD, Back to Front, Kenny said he played his first serious role in the film, the "nastiest man in Ireland".

 Having taken a decade-long break from performing due to illness, Kenny returned to solo comedy in 2010 and continued to perform throughout Ireland with his one-man show.
 In the spring of 2007, Kenny released his first solo stand-up DVD Back to Front.

 Kenny hosted the theatre show Mag Mell with visual artist Des Dillon and musician and composers Benny McCarthy and Conal Ó Gráda from 2012 until 2014; creating its puppets, costumes and set.

 Kenny portrayed the character Gerry in The Banshees of Inisherin in 2022.
-His last acting appearance was in The Hurler: A Campion's Tale in 2023, appearing as the main character hurler Gar Campion's coach and mentor.
+One of his last acting appearances was in The Hurler: A Campion's Tale in 2023, appearing as the main character hurler Gar Campion's coach and mentor.

-Kenny, along with Shortt, as part of D'Unbelievables, won the Meteor Music Award in 2001 in the Best Selling Irish Video category for his work on "D'Mother".
 Kenny, along with castmates Kerry Condon, Colin Farrell, Brendan Gleeson, Barry Keoghan, Gary Lydon, Bríd Ní Neachtain and Pat Shortt, was nominated for the Gold Derby Award by the Gold Derby in the Best Ensemble category for his work on The Banshees of Inisherin in 2023.
 He was also nominated for the Critics' Choice Movie Award for Best Acting Ensemble in 2022 for his work on the film.

 Kenny was also an accomplished singer, having performed with Sharon Shannon.